BarnBridge/BarnBridge-PM/BB-Project-calls/call_009.md

 > [Update](https://twitter.com/CoinbaseCustody/status/1348739247277268997?s=20)- In case you missed it.

-So, just to give a quick update.
-A lot of the community probably noticed we were added to [Coinbase Custody](https://custody.coinbase.com/assets).
-Which was a long time coming.
+**Troy:** Just to give a quick update.
+A lot of the community probably noticed we were added to [Coinbase Custody](https://custody.coinbase.com/assets)— which was a long time coming.
 A lot of hard work went into getting that done.
-Big support from the team on that.
+There was a large amount of support from the team on that.

 ### AAVE Support

+**Troy:** Another noticeable thing we did– we submitted to Aave to get BOND listed on the collateral list used for their lending protocol.
+It's currently under review by their risk-team.

+So the protocol is:

+* You submit the [AIP](https://aave.github.io/aip/)- (Aave Improvement Proposal)
+* The risk-team looks at the AIP, and you receive a grade
+* The proposal's put on-chain (Usually two-weeks)

+I'm hoping the risk-team stays on top of things.
+Apparently, they are very busy.
+Fingers crossed there is news on that by the next time we talk.
+We should be hearing positive movements there by next week.

+**Tyler:** I want to add some things about listings.
+So that everyone in the community knows.
+Sorry for interrupting you, Troy.

+We get a ton of questions about when we are listing with major exchanges.
+I want everyone to know that the reason why large North American exchanges won't list you for retail customers until you have a live product with utility— there are regulatory reasons.
+And for those same reasons, we shouldn't be pushing for listing on any major exchanges.
+At the least until the DAO launches and most likely not until Smart Yield goes live.

+For every one that asks: Wen this exchange?
+Wen that exchange?

+Other than Binance because they have a different set of rules in Asia.
+The legit exchanges are not going to list us.
+For the same reasons, we should not be trying to get listed.
+Without products, anyone acquiring BOND right now is purely speculating.
+When there is actual utility, then that gives everyone a reason to want to obtain BOND.

+I want the community to know that.
+So the community stops asking about listings.
+It's not like we are slacking or not doing our jobs.
+We should wait until we have released products before making pushes towards those things.

+Troy, you can go back to what you were saying.

+**Troy:** Okay, so I was going to segway into bounties.
+So I'll pass it to Mark to give an update about that and the Bitcoin talk post.

 ## Bounties/Bitcoin Talk